creativecreatorormaybenot/clock/README.md

 ## TODO

-* Fix thermometer in the automated flow.
+* Check if temperature animates from the correct spot on change.

 <hr>